Pilot's Handbook of Aeronautical Knowledge

 Controlled Airspace

-Aircraft must establish two-way radio communications with the ATC facility providing air traffic services prior to entering Class B, C, or D airspace.
-Aircraft must maintain radio communication with ATC while operating in the airspace.
+Aircraft must establish two-way radio communications with the ATC facility providing air traffic services prior to entering Class A, B, C, or D airspace (when entering from Class E or G).
+Aircraft must maintain radio communication with ATC while operating in these airspace classes.

 Class A airspace